wizardmanannan/CX16Agi/README.md

 #More stuff needs to be moved out of the low RAM area, as we are upto a 19kb executable.
 This is both code and data.
 Although the vast majority of the code is on the banks already, there are some large file loading routines which I would like to seem moved\
 #Graphics, sound and keyboard routines need to be implemented\
 #Uncomment out routines for the support of AGI 3 games, and put them into the BANKS
+#Review the implementation of dynamic memory as mentioned in memorymanager.h and the related C file.
+I am not a memory algorithm expert, there may be a much more efficent way of doing things.
+At least a review of the segment sizes I have chosen will be required.

 This project requires extensive use of Banked RAM, for both code and data as the Meka source code is quiet large.